 Depreciation and amortization.
-Depreciation and amortization expense decreased by \$222 million during the year ended December 31, 2020 compared to the corresponding period in 2019 primarily due to a decrease in depreciation and amortization as certain assets acquired in acquisitions become fully depreciated offset by an increase in depreciation as a result of more recent capital expenditures.
+Depreciation and amortization expense decreased by \$359 million during the year ended December 31, 2021 compared to the corresponding period in 2020 primarily due to certain assets acquired in acquisitions becoming fully depreciated offset by an increase in depreciation as a result of more recent capital expenditures.

 Other operating expenses, net.
-The decrease in other operating expenses, net was attributable to the following (dollars in millions):
+The increase in other operating expenses, net was attributable to the following (dollars in millions):